andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 ### "-ics"
 Switch "Anlytic" (the adjective) back to "Analyt**ics**".

-Here, my friends, is where I thought things got super interesting.
+Here, my friends, is where things get cool (if you're a word nerd).

 "-ics" is...
 > a suffix of nouns that denote a body of facts, knowledge, principles, etc., *usually corresponding to adjectives ending in -ic*